 We began as eight higschoolers who wanted to paint a mural together.
 However we've had almost seven years to grow and evolve.
 Now our model has changed, we have a core team of three and we reach out to collaborators depending on the location and scale of each project.
 We are growing from an artist crew to a social enterprise, asserting the meaning of the word "collective" that is part of our name.
 We wish to expand to the different areas of public art.
 In the future. we aspire to become an alternative school of art practice for those interested in immersing themselves in community art production.

-After almost seven years of work, we have murals and community projects done in different towns in Puerto Rico, like San Juan, Caguas, Loíza, Humacao, Adjuntas, Vega Alta, Las Piedras and Culebra.
+After almost eight years of work, we have murals and community projects done in different towns in Puerto Rico, like San Juan, Caguas, Loíza, Humacao, Adjuntas, Vega Alta, Las Piedras and Culebra.
 We've given conferences in New York City and Buffalo, NY.
 We've also been class speakers for a couple universities, such as Tulane University in New Orleans, Grinnell College in Iowa and Trinity College in Conneticut.
 We've eagerly worked with the Puerto Rican diaspora in the US though community projects in New York City with El Puente Academy for Peace and Justice, at Canisius College in Buffalo, NY, in Holyoke, MA with Nueva Esperenza and the Holyoke Public Library, and with the Segundo Ruiz Belvis Cultural Center in Chicago, IL.
 In 2017, we also had the opportunity to go to China, to represent Puerto Rico in a mural project called The Miracle Project with the production of two murals centered on the subject of the colony.
 Last 2019, we were finalists in the Sheffield Mural Festival in Tasmania, Australia and official muralists for Fresh Paint Springfield in Springfield, MA.

 In 2018, we were awarded a grant from the Art Matters Foundation.
 In addition, that same year we became a FRIDA Young Feminists Fund co-part and grantees, and continue to be so to this day.
 Both iniciatives have helped to support and continue our work as young women artists and community organizers.